prTopi/lukuvinkkikirjasto/dokumentation/development.md

 - After entering the command, it should ask for password - that is same as in the .env-file (in example `password`).
 Attributes for user (`user`) and database (`lukuvinkkikirjasto`) are same as in the .env-file.
 - PostgreSQL CLI can be closed with command `exit;`

 File named as `database_structure.sql` is injected into database container and can be used to initialize database with normal SQL commands.
-Content of the file will be runned in database container, when first time creating the container or the database's volume is removed with `docker-compose down -v`.
+Content of the file will be runned in database container, when first time creating the container or the database's volume is removed with `docker-compose down -v` and then running again with `docker-compose up --build`.